nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-slots.md

 ### Search and Collection browsing slots

-The screen displayed to browse Search result and Collection content are very similar.
-When selecting items in the search results or the collection content, some bulk actions are displayed in a top menu bar (like [BROWSE_ACTIONS](#browse_actions)).
+The screen to browse Search results and Collection contents are very similar.
+When selecting items in the search results or the collection contents, some bulk actions are displayed in a top menu bar (like [BROWSE_ACTIONS](#browse_actions)).
 These actions can be extended with the following slots.

 #### SEARCH_ACTIONS